EU Projects Officer

 The Agency can offer support and advice to anyone wishing to utilise the renewable energy resources in the Counties whether using wood, solar or geothermal energy to heat homes and other premises, for the development of wind and biogas projects, or for the use of biofuels for transport.

-The mission of the Carlow Kilkenny Wexford Energy Agency is to contribute effectively to sustainable development in Co.
+The mission of 3cea is to contribute effectively to sustainable development in Co.
 Carlow, Co.
-Kilkenny, and Co.
-Wexford by providing sustainable energy information, support and services to the people of Carlow, Kilkenny, and Wexford, to local businesses and community groups and to the Local Authorities.
+Kilkenny, Co.
+Wexford, and Co.
+Waterford by providing sustainable energy information, support and services to the people of Carlow, Kilkenny, Wexford, and Waterford, to local businesses and community groups and to the Local Authorities.

 Housing 4.0 Energy